 Avoid eye injuries and trauma.

-Wear safety glasses when you are using power tools or there is risk of foreign bodies hitting the eye.
+Wear safety glasses when you are using power tools or there is a risk of foreign bodies hitting the eye.
 A LASIK corneal flap can be shifted, even many years after the surgery if the eye is injured by a sharp object such as a stick or fingernail.

 Laser eye surgery has been around for well over 30 years.
 Many studies have been published following groups of patients who received LASIK or PRK more than 20 years ago.
-A 10 year follow up study of the first SMILE patients has also recently been published.
+A 10-year follow-up study of the first SMILE patients has also recently been published.
 All of these studies have shown that PRK, LASIK and SMILE have excellent long-term safety and visual outcomes.
 No long-term problems or issues have been found in any studies.

 Feel free to get in touch with the team at Wellington Eye Centre if you have any other questions or wish to book a consultation with Dr Logan.
 You can call us on 0800 733 327 or complete the contact form below.